Somayeh-Kargosha/E-commerce-Website/README.md

 # E-commerce-Website

-This is an E-commerce website project developed using [Angular](https://angular.io/) and [Node.js](https://nodejs.org/).
+This is an E-commerce website project developed using Html, CSS & Jquery.
 It provides a platform for users to browse and purchase products online.

 ## Table of Contents